skostogl/example_DA_study/README.md

 # Dynamics aperture study template

+## Update for htcondor 2025

+To avoid being throttled due to AFS overload:
+1. Create python in eos with conda-pack
+2. copy optics repo from afs (only files needed) to send it through transfer_input in the submission scripts
+3. define in config.yaml in scripts directory which files must be transfered and which files must be returned.

+#
 This repository contains a template that allows users to compute the dynamics aperture of a collider under different parametric scenarios.